Video on demand: Premium

-Premium video on demand (PVOD) is a version of TVOD which allows customers to access video-on-demand content several weeks or months earlier than their customary TVOD or home video availability – often feature films made available alongside, or in place of, a traditional release in movie theaters – but at a much higher price point.
+Premium video on demand (PVOD) is a version of TVOD which allows customers to access video-on-demand content several weeks or months earlier than their customary TVOD or home video availability – often feature films made available alongside, or in place of, a traditional release in movie theaters – but at a much higher price.
 A version of the model was tested in 2011 by American satellite TV provider DirecTV under the brand name "Home Premiere", which allowed viewers to rent select films from major studios for US$30 per rental as soon as 60 days after they debuted in cinemas, compared to 120 days for the regular TVOD window; this version only lasted a few months.

 PVOD made a return during the COVID-19 pandemic and the resulting global closures of cinemas.
 Certain films that had already been released including The Invisible Man were quickly also released on VOD platforms for a higher rental price than usual, while other films including Trolls World Tour were released simultaneously on PVOD and in drive-in theaters, or in some cases directly to PVOD only.

-In most cases, these PVOD releases are offered through most of the same platforms as traditional TVOD, but at a higher price point, typically about US$20 for a 48-hour rental; this offering has again been branded as "Home Premiere" by some studios and platforms.
-Disney used the September 2020 release of the live-action remake of Mulan to launch a related model called Premier Access; this requires customers to pay a premium fee (approximately US$26-30 depending on country) on top of a subscription to the Disney+ streaming service, but they then retain access as long as they maintain their subscription (for Mulan, this was effectively a 90-day rental, as the film became available to all Disney+ subscribers at no extra charge in December).
+In most cases, these PVOD releases are offered through most of the same platforms as traditional TVOD, but at a higher price, typically about US$20 for a 48-hour rental; this offering has again been branded as "Home Premiere" by some studios and platforms.
+Disney used the September 2020 release of the live-action remake of Mulan to launch a related model called Premier Access; this requires customers to pay a premium fee (approximately US$26–30 depending on country) on top of a subscription to the Disney+ streaming service, but they then retain access as long as they maintain their subscription (for Mulan, this was effectively a 90-day rental, as the film became available to all Disney+ subscribers at no extra charge in December).

-It has been reported that the pandemic has contributed to a transformation in movie distribution in favor of PVOD over traditional movie houses, as studios are able to realize 80% of revenue through PVOD versus 50% of traditional theater box office receipts.
+It has been reported that the pandemic had contributed to a transformation in movie distribution in favor of PVOD over traditional movie houses, as studios were able to realize 80% of revenue through PVOD versus 50% of traditional theater box office receipts.
 Theater owners including AMC and Cinemark, as well as suppliers including IMAX and National CineMedia, all experienced significant drops in revenues during shutdowns related to COVID-19.

-Catch-up TV

-Many television stations offer "catch-up TV" as a way for viewers to watch programmes though their VOD services after the original television broadcast is over.

 Subscription models

 Subscription VOD (SVOD) services use a subscription business model in which subscribers are charged a regular fee to access unlimited programs.
-One of the reasons why subscription video on demand (SVOD) is popular among users as a monetization strategy is because it offers high-quality content without commercial interruptions.
-Examples of these services include Netflix, Amazon Prime Video, Disney+, Hulu, Hotstar, Star+, Peacock, Hayu, Paramount+, Noggin, BET+, Voot, Discovery+, HBO Max, Crunchyroll, SonyLIV, ZEE5 and GulliMax.
+Examples of these services include Netflix, Hulu, Fandango at Home, Amazon Prime Video, HBO Max, Disney+, Peacock, Paramount+, Apple TV+, Disney+ Hotstar, iQIYI, iWant, Viu, Hayu, BET+, Discovery+, Canal+, Crunchyroll, Hidive, SonyLIV, ZEE5, and GulliMax.